mandyxuu/motorkhana/README.md

      - Clicking on a driver name redirects to editruns.html.
    - Edit Runs: **app.route("/editruns", methods = ["GET","POST"])--def editruns()<-->editruns.html**

      - For GET requests,  it retrieves drivers and courses,and renders the "editruns.html" template.
-This allows users to view the form and the existing data.
+This allows users to edit runs page.
      - For POST requests, it handles form submissions.
 It retrieves data from the submitted form, including the driver's ID, course ID, run number, run time, cones, and wd.
    - Add Drivers: **app.route("/adddriver",methods =['GET','POST'])--def adddrivers()<-->adddrivers.html**